GendelfLugansk/dou-enhancer/README.md

 * Adds WYSIWYG editor for comments
 * Highlights code in comments (only if code was inserted using WYSIWYG editor)
-* Adds image previews below comment's text (if comment contains link to image)
+* Adds image previews below comment's text (if comment contains link to image).
+Image can be opened in lightbox.
-* Embeds YT videos (if comment contains link to video)
+* Adds previews for YT videos (if comment contains link to video).
+Video can be player in lightbox.
 * Image previews and embedded video can be switched off, if you don't like them
 * Expands all threads (can be switched off)